Inverted/tasbot_eyes/README.md

 ### WLED UDP realtime control
 The centered "nose" LEDs can be controlled in real time with the `-U` argument.
 It's based on the WLED UDP realtime control protocol, see [here](https://github.com/Aircoookie/WLED/wiki/UDP-Realtime-Control).
 Right now, only the `DRGB` mode is supported, also known as `mode 2`.
+It covers an area of 48 LEDs in total in a 8x6 matrix.

 #### Colorchord
 [ColorChord](https://github.com/cnlohr/colorchord) 2 by CNLohr supports WLED instances.
 In order to be able to use the realtime control with ColorChord, make sure to add something like this section to your ColorChord config file: